 Police officer charged with attempted murder of woman

+James Riley, 27, was arrested after an incident at a hotel in Manchester.

-A 27-year-old serving police officer has been charged with the attempted murder of a woman.
+A serving police officer has been charged with attempted murder after a woman was taken to hospital.

-James Riley from Lancashire Police is due to appear in court on Monday.

-Officers were called due to concerns over a woman’s wellbeing at a hotel in Manchester earlier this week.

-They were called around 11.30pm on Thursday and went to the scene on Brook Street in the city.
+Greater Manchester Police (GMP) said officers were called to a report of concern for the welfare of a woman at a hotel on Brook Street in the city at around 11.30pm on Thursday.

-Emergency services also attended and took the woman to hospital, where she remained on Sunday.
+Emergency services attended and the woman was taken to hospital, where she remains in a stable condition.

-Riley has been charged with attempted murder, the force said on Sunday.
+James Riley, 27, a serving Lancashire Constabulary officer, has been charged with attempted murder, GMP said.

-He has been remanded in custody and will appear at Manchester Crown Court on Monday, it added.
+He was remanded in custody and will appear at Manchester Crown Court on Monday.

-Greater Manchester Police urged anyone with information to contact them through their website or by calling 101 and quoting the log number 3661 of 10/11/22.

-Alternatively, they can share information anonymously through the independent charity Crimestoppers by calling 0800555111.

 Register for free to continue reading